WhateverMO/Multi-language-version-translation/README.md

 ## how to use

-install pyenv and pipenv in your distribution.
+install pyenv and pipenv in your distribution first.

 and then do following command to init python venv: